-The project will affect a total of 92 PAHs along the proposed project route; these are PAHs with formal rights to land i.e. with recognized land rights.
-There are no squatters in the project area.
+The project will affect a total of 168 PAHs along the proposed project route; 10 of these are PAHs with formal rights to land i.e. with recognized land rights.
+There are 158 encroachers in the project area who have planted crops and trees on the right of way (ROW).
 A summary of project impacts in terms of number of PAHs affected by zone/area is presented in the Tables below;